FirelyTeam/firely-terminal-pipeline/README.md

    - description: 'Version of Firely Terminal used for .NET-based validation'
    - default: '3.3.2'
    - required: true
+ * FIRELY_TERMINAL_VALIDATOR_ENGINE:
+   - description: 'Optional: Firely Terminal validator engine to use for .NET validation.
+From Firely Terminal 3.5.0 onwards, the default validator engine changed.
+Use "Legacy" to use the old validator engine from pre-3.5.0 versions.
+Available options: Default, Legacy.
+If not specified, Firely Terminal uses its built-in default.'
+   - required: false
  * JAVA_VALIDATOR_VERSION:
    - description: 'Version of org.hl7.fhir.core library used for Java-based validation'
    - default: '6.5.2'